0xInfty/Autoguided/README.md

 ### Running autoguidance on the toy example

-This repository contains a working adaptation of the toy model from Karras et al's ["Guiding a diffusion model with a bad version of itself"](https://arxiv.org/abs/2406.02507).
+This repository contains a working adaptation of the 2D tree toy example from Karras et al's ["Guiding a diffusion model with a bad version of itself"](https://arxiv.org/abs/2406.02507).

 Pre-trained toy models can be automatically downloaded and tested running...